 The Code of Acceptable Behavior and Discipline shall specify to whom reports of alleged instances of bullying or hazing shall be made.
 03.162/03.262/06.34/09.2261/09.422/09.42811

+Student Activities

+An expelled student shall not participate in any school-sponsored extracurricular or interscholastic activity while the student is expelled.
+09.3

 Bullying/Hazing

 "Bullying" is defined as any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: